StockSharp/AlgoTrading/Designer/Gallery/Schemas/VWMA/README.md

 # VWMA Price Cross Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 The Volume Weighted Moving Average weights every price by the volume traded at it, so it leans towards the levels where money actually changed hands.
 The diagram follows the close price across that average: a close moving from below the line to above it buys, a close moving the other way sells.
-The original strategy uses one-minute candles and sits out a number of bars after each trade; the diagram works on five-minute candles and leaves that pause out, because the position guard already prevents a second entry in the same direction.
+It works on five-minute candles, and the position guard prevents a second entry in the same direction.

 ![schema](schema.svg)

 ## Strategy Overview

 - VolumeWeightedMovingAverage receives the whole candle, not just a price, because it needs the traded volume as well.
-- Both the close price and the average are also kept one candle back, so the crossing is read exactly the way the original code reads it.
+- Both the close price and the average are also kept one candle back, so each signal represents an actual crossing.
 - Every entry is guarded by the position: a buy only goes out while the position is not long, a sell only while it is not short.
-- The cooldown of the original strategy is not reproduced, so the diagram answers every crossing it sees.

 ## Entry and Exit Rules